 Yet Morse is not above occasionally voicing a critique of higher education from a seemingly neoliberal standpoint – or at the very least, demonstrating what Brooke Benjamin claims was widespread negative bias in public attitudes to higher education and misconceptions of research (1993, 47).
 For example, Morse derides the futility of academic research in both the novel of The Way Through the Woods, rather mocking a doctoral dissertation on the bodyweight of the great tit (223).
 In the television version of Silent, he extends the target of his railing from niche research topics to include teaching and assessment, echoing a populist critique of academia as lacking real-world application: ‘These dons!
 There’s enough brains here to save the British economy.
 What do they do?
 Obscure research and teaching loutish undergraduates.
 A lot of important research goes on, cancer and that.
 Yes, of course.
 But it’s pretty rarefied, setting exams’.
-Some explanations for Morse’s slippery stance include that his character’s attitude is influenced by bitterness at his own failure to carve an academic career, and therefore jealousy (Dexter’s foreword in Bird 1998, 7); but also the fact that the multiple script-writers of the series inflected the character slightly differently – even within an episode, since in the televised Silent, Morse rebukes academia for being too worldly and not wordly enough, all in the space of two hours.
+Some possible explanations for Morse’s slippery stance suggested in the series include that his character’s attitude is influenced by bitterness at his own failure to carve an academic career, and therefore jealousy (Dexter’s foreword in Bird 1998, 7); but also the fact that the multiple script-writers of the series inflected the character slightly differently – even within an episode, since in the televised Silent, Morse rebukes academia for being too worldly and not wordly enough, all in the space of two hours.
 Ultimately, however, Morse is a voice against the monetisation of higher education on the basis of its potential to corrupt academics and institutions and to lower standards, decrying the ‘service industry’ set-up of the English language testing syndicate in Silent and rebuking the college leadership that ‘economic considerations seem to play an inordinate part in this college’s thinking, sir’ (Daughters).
 Both of these exchanges are introduced to existing Dexter titles by the television script-writers.

-Before concluding the chapter, I want to consider two further phenomena highlighted by the television adaptations which Inspector Morse does not explicitly link to funding cuts in the series, but which are often connected to funding issues in public debates on higher education policy: outreach activities by academics and the marginalisation of students.
+Before concluding the chapter, I want to consider two further phenomena highlighted by the television ‘adaptations’ which Inspector Morse does not explicitly link to funding cuts in the series, but which are often connected to funding issues in public debates on higher education policy: outreach activities by academics and the marginalisation of students.
 One of these is a proliferation of academics undertaking outreach activities in the television series, compared to the novels.
 By ‘outreach’, I mean activities intended to reach a public audience beyond members of the university.
 Both the novels and the television series include mention of academics working on traditional outputs – monograph publications loom particularly large.
-However, the television series shows academics engaged in making documentaries (Greeks Bearing Gifts); being lured to London by the prospect of a television appearance – Morse and Lewis discuss ‘What would flatter a university man in his sixties?...Appearing on television in something intellectually respectable’ (The Last Enemy); and newspaper reporters profiling current and prospective Masters, heads of college (Infernal, Death). showing an academic writing a book is better suited to novels, with their reliance on words(Sanderson 1995, 21).
+However, the television series also shows academics engaged in making documentaries (Greeks Bearing Gifts); being lured to London by the prospect of a television appearance – Morse and Lewis discuss ‘What would flatter a university man in his sixties?...Appearing on television in something intellectually respectable’ (The Last Enemy); and newspaper reporters profiling current and prospective Masters, heads of college (Infernal, Death).
+While the emphasis on these activities fits the general pattern of the more intensive investment of the television series in the politics of educational funding, it is important to keep in mind that it might also be practically motivated: showing an academic writing a book is better suited to novels, with their reliance on words, than television, with its emphasis on movement and dialogue (Sanderson 1995, 21).